 Sometimes zoning districts have to be divided into one or more sub-districts to make design guidelines sensible for each property in the district.
 This can entail large-scale rezoning, which gives us pause as to whether the zoning district regulations really are the proper container for design restrictions.

-Possibly the design policy can be carried out by creating a zoning overlay, which may or may not require just as elaborate a procedure as a rezoning itself.
-If the overlay is easier procedurally, this may be ideal.
+Possibly the design policy can be carried out by creating a zoning overlay district, which may or may not require just as elaborate a procedure as a rezoning itself.
+If the overlay is an easier procedure than rezoning, this may be ideal.

 In other cases, the legislative intent might be carried out by describing a type of building or land use to which the design guideline pertains, regardless of the particular zoning district in which that land use occurs.
 This typically can be accomplished through general language in the zoning ordinance.

 A form-based code overlay often consists largely of design guidelines, and if a form-based code is an existing layer of zoning, this becomes the proper home of a design policy.

 If there is neither a zoning ordinance or a form-based code in place, design guidelines could be a standalone ordinance applying to an entire municipality, or to a mapped sub-district.
 A community improvement district, special business district, or officially recognized neighborhood might take the lead in preparing the guidelines and presenting them to the city government for debate and ultimately approval by ordinance.